Witt vectors and separably closed fields with higher derivations: The theory revised

-where $n\le e$.
-The equality (\ref{witt_induction}) can be obtained by induction involving the formulas (a) and (b), which define the group structure of the Witt group, from \cite[p.
+where $n\leqslant e$, which can be obtained by induction involving the formulas (a) and (b), defining the group structure of the Witt group, from \cite[p.
 128]{Witt}. \end{proof}

-Now it is time to define the remaining axiom scheme H8$'$ - the axiom scheme corresponding to the iterativity conditions.
-By Lemma \ref{We_iter}.iii), we see that in any model $(K,\mathbb{D})$ of the theory $W_e-\dcf$ the iterativity conditions:
+We are ready now to define the promised axiom scheme H8$'$ - the axiom scheme, which corresponds to the iterativity conditions.
+The main idea here is to ``compress" iterativity conditions of the $e$-dimensional formal group law $W_e$ into some iterativity conditions of an one-dimensional nature.
+By Lemma \ref{We_iter}.iii), in any model $(K,\mathbb{D})$ of the theory $W_e-\dcf$ the iterativity conditions: